evanmayer/hotspot/HOWTO.md

 |:-----------------------:|:----------:|:----------:|
 | 1 1 1 0 0 0 0 0 0 0 0 0 | .5         | .5         |

-Building up a sequence of moves allows a shape to be scanned.
+Building up a sequence of these moves allows a shape to be scanned.

 ## Output Files